 Table 2 shows the BD-rate performance of the second modification against JEM-7.0.
-The simulation results show 0.XX% and 0.XX% BD-rate reductions with same encoder and decoder complexities for random access, low-delay B configuration, respectively.
+The simulation results show no BD-rate gain with same encoder and decoder complexities for random access, low-delay B configuration, respectively.

 Conclusion

 This contribution proposes modification of merge candidate derivation for binary split CU to prevent merging two binary split CUs.
 The proposed modification provides the partitioning redundancy check among spatially neighboring blocks on top of quadtree plus binary tree (QTBT) structure to derivate merge candidate list for the second binary split CU.
-With the proposed modifications, 0.XX% and 0.XX% BD-rate reductions over JEM-7.0 are achieved with same encoder and decoder complexities for random access and low-delay B configurations, respectively.
+With the proposed modifications, 0.0% and 0.1% BD-rate reductions over JEM-7.0 are achieved with same encoder and decoder complexities for random access and low-delay B configurations, respectively.